pinterest/secor/README.md

   com.pinterest.secor.main.ConsumerMain
 ```

+Please take note that Secor **requires** JRE8 for it's runtime as source code uses JRE8 language features.
+JRE9 and JRE10 is *untested*.

 ## Output grouping

 One of the convenience features of Secor is the ability to group messages and save them under common file prefixes.
 The partitioning is controlled by a message parser.
 Secor comes with the following parsers: